LizzieHillz/Food_Price_Prediction/README.md

 # 🧠 Price Prediction Model

-This repository contains a machine learning project aimed at predicting the price of items based on provided features using regression techniques.
+This repository contains a machine learning project aimed at predicting the price of food items based on provided features using regression techniques.
 The project was developed using a Jupyter Notebook, with steps including data preprocessing, model training, and evaluation.

 ## 📌 Project Overview